 Byron Originals Fuel Blending Facility was designed and built solely for the production of model engine fuel.
-From the day it was determined that Byron Fuels would be blended in Ida Grove, Iowa, every facet of these dedicated facilities was engineered for the ultimate in storage and handling of fuel raw materials and in the blending and bottling of the finest model engine fuels.
+From the day Bryon Fuels began in Ida Grove, Iowa, every facet of these facilities has been designed for excellent storage and handling of raw fuel materials.
+Our location is built to facilitate the blending and bottling of the finest model engine fuels.

 We occasionally are questioned on the integrity of one of our fuel products that has been in storage for a given period of time.
 While it is advisable that you run fresh fuel (especially avoid running fuel in metal cans that have been stored for a considerable period of time), much of the worries associated with a stored fuel can be put aside if the fuel is Byron Fuel, has been in your possession and has been properly stored since it was originally purchased.